Baby Poop Colors Explained: What's Normal and When to Worry

 • Sudden and persistent

-Looking at patterns across several days provides better insight than focusing on one diaper alone.
+Looking at patterns across several days usually offers more insight than focusing on one diaper.

 When to Contact a Healthcare Provider

-You should seek guidance from a medical professional if you notice:
+You should seek medical guidance if you notice:

 • White, pale, or gray stool